sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 ```

 But this doesn't work in Javascript because those are types, not
 values.
-They don't exist at runtime, so the import will fail at
+Types don't exist at runtime, so the import will fail at
-runtime.
-Instead, you need to use an *import type*.
-An import type is
+runtime when `Identifier` is not found.
+Instead, you need to use an
-just like a dynamic import, except that it's used as a type.
-So, just
+*import type*.
+An import type is just like a dynamic import, except
-like you could write:
+that it's used as a type.
+So, just like you could write:

 ```js
 const estree = import("estree);